opencor/opencor-user-documentation/src/plugins/organisation/pmrWorkspacesWindow.rst

    :width: 24px

 **Note:** you should always see the *unstaged* version of an icon.
-The only case where you will see the *staged* version is if something went wrong during the synchronisation.
+The only case where you will see the *staged* version is if something went wrong during synchronisation.
-Indeed, the synchronisation is done using `Git <https://git-scm.com/>`__ and it may be that something caused it to fail (e.g. loss of Internet connection), in which case you will have to sort it out using `Git <https://git-scm.com/>`__ directly.
+Indeed, synchronisation is done using `Git <https://git-scm.com/>`__ and it may be that something caused it to fail (e.g. loss of Internet connection), in which case you will likely have to fix the problem yourself, using `Git <https://git-scm.com/>`__.